FrankiNarvaez/ship_game/README.md

 # ship_game

-this is my first game made in C#
+Video game done with C# using console app.